30 Things to Quickly Disinfect At Home + Disinfecting Room by Room

 As previously mentioned, germs and bacteria thrive in wet environments.
-Sinks and bathtubs are a germ hotspot because their surface is almost always moist.
+Sinks and bathtubs are germ hotspots because their surface is almost always moist.

-To keep germs from collecting in your sinks and bathtubs, make sure to thoroughly clean them using a diluted bleach solution or any other disinfectant product.
+To keep germs from collecting in your sinks and bathtubs, be sure to thoroughly clean them using a diluted bleach solution or any other disinfectant product.
 Pat them dry regularly.

 7. Salt and pepper shakers

 Salt and pepper shakers are thought to be the dirtiest items on the table (after a restaurant menu).

 This is because our hands carry a lot of bacteria and germs.
 Once you grab the salt or pepper shaker, germs from your hands transfer to the surface.

 If you are using a salt and pepper shaker at home, make sure to wash and